High order discretization schemes for stochastic volatility models: Numerical comparative analysis of the proposed schemes with standard discretization methods

 We see that, as expected, the Weak\_2 scheme and the OU\_Improved scheme exhibit a weak convergence of order two and converge much faster than the others.
 The weak scheme already gives an accurate price with only four time steps.
 The WeakTraj\_1 scheme has a weak convergence of order one like the Euler and the IJK scheme, but it has a greater leading error term.
 Fortunately, its better strong convergence properties enable it to catch up with the multilevel Monte Carlo method as we will see hereafter.

+We also repeat this numerical experiment with the Stein\&Stein and the quadratic Gaussian models (see figures \ref{fig:ConvCallSS} and \ref{fig:ConvCallQG}) and check that the same conclusions hold.

 Finally, note that the weak scheme does not require the simulation of additional terms when compared to the Euler or the IJK schemes.
-Combined with its second order weak convergence order, this makes the Weak\_2 scheme very competitive for the pricing of plain vanilla European option.
+Combined with its second order weak convergence order, this makes the Weak\_2 scheme very competitive for the pricing of plain vanilla European options.
+In figure \ref{fig:ConvCall}, we give the relative error of each scheme as a function of the computation time needed when we fix the number of simulations to $M=100\,000$.
+We see that both the Euler and the IJK scheme take five seconds to reach the relative error obtained with the Weak\_2 scheme and the OU\_Improved in less than a second.
+Note finally that the confidence interval is much larger for the CMT scheme than for the other schemes because of the use of the conditioning variance reduction technique for these schemes.

-\subsubsection{Multilevel monte carlo}
+\subsubsection{Multilevel Monte Carlo}

-Let us now apply the multilevel Monte Carlo method of Giles \citeyear{Giles1} to compute the Call price.
+Let us now apply the multilevel Monte Carlo method of Giles \cite{Giles1} to compute the Call price.
 As previously, we consider the schemes straight at the terminal time and use a conditioning variance reduction technique.
-We give the CPU time as a function of the root mean square error in Figure \ref{fig:MultilevelCall} (see Giles \citeyear{Giles1} for details on the heuristic numerical algorithm which is used).
+We give the CPU time as a function of the accuracy parameter Epsilon in Figure \ref{fig:MultilevelCall}.
+This accuracy parameter is slightly higher than the root mean square error achieved (see section 4.2 of \cite{Giles1} for details on the heuristic numerical algorithm which is used).
+We check this numerically by computing different ratios between the root mean square error achieved using the reference value $P_{\text{exact}}$ and the target accuracy Epsilon (see table \ref{tab:check}).

-We observe that both the Weak\_2 and the OU\_Improved scheme are great time-savers.
-For the OU\_Improved scheme, the effect coming from its good strong convergence properties is somewhat offset by the additional terms it requires to simulate.
-We can see nevertheless that it is going to overcome the Weak\_2 scheme for bigger accuracy levels.
+Figure \ref{fig:MultilevelCall} shows that both the Weak\_2 and the OU\_Improved scheme are great time-savers.
+For the OU\_Improved scheme, the effect coming from its good strong convergence properties is somewhat offset by the additional terms that it requires to simulate.
+We can see nevertheless that it is going to overcome the Weak\_2 scheme for higher accuracy levels.

+In order to illustrate the benefits of the multilevel Monte Carlo method, we also give the variation of the computational complexity $C$, defined as the total number of timesteps performed on all levels (see section 5 of \cite{Giles1}), with the desired accuracy with and without multilevel for the OU\_Improved scheme (see figure \ref{fig:MultilevelCall_OU}).